81reap/311-Agent/README.md

 This project runs a powerful multi-modal vision model (`Moondream2`) directly in the user's browser, ensuring privacy and a fast, seamless experience without any server-side processing for the AI analysis.

+This project was initiated as a submission for the [**NYC Open-Source Computer Vision Hackathon**](https://nyc.aitinkerers.org/p/open-source-nyc-computer-vision-hackathon), presented by AI Tinkerers and sponsored by Moondream, hosted at Betaworks on June 21-22, 2025.

 ## ✨ Key Features

 *   **📸 AI-Powered Image Analysis**: Uses the `Moondream2` model via `Transformers.js` to analyze user-submitted photos and identify the type of 311 complaint.